duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 Additionally, they can be very concise for certain problems.
 However, to reap their benefits, you will need to learn the syntax and quirks of each tool such as `grep` variants, [`awk`](https://man7.org/linux/man-pages/man1/awk.1p.html) as well as advanced ones such as [`xargs`](https://man7.org/linux/man-pages/man1/xargs.1.html) and [`parallel`](https://www.gnu.org/software/parallel/).

-If you have a favorite CLI use case for DuckDB, let us know on social media or submit it to [DuckDB snippets](https://duckdbsnippets.com/)!
+In the meantime, DuckDB's SQL is easy-to-learn (you likely know quite a bit of it already) and DuckDB handles most of the optimization for you.

-PS: If you are interested in performing many dataframe-like operations in the shell, check out the [Nushell project](https://github.com/nushell/nushell), which has first-class support for passing dataframes between applications.
-This project is not related to DuckDB but it is well-suited to solve the problems discussed in this blog post.
+If you have a favorite CLI use case for DuckDB, let us know on social media or submit it to [DuckDB snippets](https://duckdbsnippets.com/).
+Happy hacking!